-The pro forma column in the consolidated balance sheet data table above reflects (a) the Reclassification, as if such reclassification had occurred on July 31, 2024, (b) the Capital Stock Conversion, as if such conversion had occurred on July 31, 2024, resulting in a decrease in redeemable convertible preferred stock and an increase in total stockholders' equity, (c) stock-based compensation expense of \$31.4 million associated with options and RSUs that contain a performance-based vesting condition that was satisfied upon the effectiveness of the registration statement of which this prospectus forms a part, as if the offering had occurred on July 31, 2024, resulting in an increase in additional paid-in capital and accumulated deficit within total stockholders' deficit, (d) the Class B Stock Exchange, as if such exchange had occurred on July 31, 2024 and (e) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware that will become effective immediately prior to the completion of this offering offering.
-The pro forma as adjusted column in the balance sheet data table above gives effect to (a) the pro forma adjustments set forth in (1) above, (b) the sale and issuance by us of shares of our Class A common stock in this offering, based on the initial public offering price of \$71.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, net of \$0.8 million of offering costs paid as of July 31, 2024, and (c) the NCPS Redemption, as if such redemption had occurred on July 31, 2024, resulting in a reduction in cash and cash equivalents, a reduction in the carrying value of non-convertible preferred stock and a reduction in additional paid-in capital for the deemed dividend for the loss on redemption of the non-convertible preferred stock.
-Working capital is defined as current assets less current liabilities.
+The proforma column in the consolidated balance sheet data table above reflects (a) the Capital Stock Conversion, as if such conversion had occurred on January 31, 2024, resulting in a decrease in redeemable convertible preferred stock and an increase in total stockholders' equity, (b) stock-based compensation expense of \$ associated with options and RSUs that contain a performance-based vesting condition that will be satisfied upon the effectiveness of the registration statement of which this prospectus forms a part, as if the offering had occurred on January 31, 2024, resulting in an increase in additional paid-in capital and accumulated deficit within total stockholders' deficit and (c) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware that will become effective immediately prior to the completion of this offering.

+The pro forma as adjusted column in the balance sheet data table above gives effect to (a) the pro forma adjustments set forth in (1) above and (b) the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, net of \$ million of offering costs paid as of January 31, 2024.